Sornambal/CareCircle/README.md

-# CareCircle - AI Elderly Care Assistant
+# CareCircle - Elderly Care Assistant

 CareCircle is a full-stack web application designed to assist elderly users with medicine management, health tracking, and SOS alerts.
 The project consists of a backend API built with Node.js and Express, and a frontend React application with Material-UI components.